huaweicloud/generator-cloudide-plugin/README.md

 All of this article is based on a generic project that can be created by executing `yo @cloudide/plugin` and selecting the `generic` type plugin.

 ### Basic Concepts
-* backend: JS code running in the NodeJS environment.
+* **backend**: JS code running in the NodeJS environment.
 Actually, the backend of CloudIDE instance is a web server started with express.
-* frontend: JS code running in the Browser environment.
+* **frontend**: JS code running in the Browser environment.
-* remote call: function call exposed between the frontend and backend.
+* **remote call**: Make a remote function call exposed between the frontend and backend.
+* **scope**: When we exposed a function in the backend or frontend, the running environment is the scope of the function.
+For the frontend, the scope is the webview page where the frontend class is located.
+The *viewType* of the webview is used to indicate the scope.
+For the backend, all backend classes are restricted to the same scope called *backend*.
+When making a remote call to other scope, we should specify the scope before the identifier.
+***If no scope is specified, the backend is called by default when the frontend calls the remote function, and the plugin main page fronted is called by default when the backend calls the remote function.***
+For more examples, see [Dynamic Webview](#dynamic-webview).

 ### Directory Structures of Plugin Project
 Once you have created a generic plugin project using the yo generator, the root directory of the plugin project contains the following directories and files: